teddycool/SensorwebbenDeviceSw/README.md

 * **KiCad 9.0.6** - PCB design and schematic capture
 * **FreeCAD 1.0.2** - 3D enclosure design
 * **Git** - Version control and collaboration

-**Development Tools**: The codebase leverages modern C++ practices within the Arduino framework, with modular interfaces for sensors and publishers to ensure extensibility.

 If you have suggestions for improvements, please consider contributing via pull-requests, opening an issue or contact me via pm or email.